InterCity 125: South West England and South Wales

 From 2005 the First Great Western HSTs were re-engined with MTU power units and the coaches were refurbished.
 Units for services in the M4 corridor/Thames Valley to Bristol, Hereford, Oxford, Exeter and Cardiff were converted to a high-density layout of mostly airline-style seats in standard class (only two tables per coach) to provide more seats for commuters.
 The remainder, for routes to Swansea and the West Country, included four tables per standard class coach.

 The refurbished coaches had new seating (leather in first class), at-seat power points and a redesigned buffet bar.
 From 2010, one standard class coach in each set had a Volo TV system, but this was removed in 2014.

 Another change was made in 2014, when some first class coaches were converted to standard class or composite (half standard and half first class), leaving 1 1/2 first class coaches per set.
 The first class coaches were refurbished in a more luxurious style, and many tables with one seat each side in first class were replaced by individual airline-style seats.

 By mid-2019, Great Western Railway no longer had any HSTs operating service to or from Paddington, having replaced all of them with Class 800 and Class 802.

 Great Western Railway retained 24 powercars and 48 coaches to form 11 four-coach sets for use on local services between Cardiff and Penzance, replacing the British Rail Class 158.
 However, by the end of 2022 these sets were proving expensive to operate and increasingly difficult to maintain due to their age.
 With spare Class 802 sets post-Covid being able to fill in on the route, in December 2022 GWR announced plans to withdraw all of the HST Castle sets from use by December 2023.
 Whilst leased vehicles were returned to Angel Trains, four directly owned 2+4 Castle sets have been retained by GWR, with plans to retain them until at least December 2024.
+GWR officially retired its final Castle Class locomotive on 14 December 2025, with a round trip between Plymouth and Penzance.